rueter/rueter.github.io/docs/jack-rueter-publications.md

 - Rueter, J. & Soosaar, S-E. & Johnson, R. 2014.
 Nettidigisanat: suomi-tundranenets. (online morphology-savvy dictionary: http://vada.oahpa.no/fin/yrk/ )

 ## 2013
+- Rueter, J., Dec 2013, Quantification in Erzya.
+Typology of Quantification: *On quantification in Finnish and languages spoken in the Volga–Kama Region.* Suihkonen, P. & Solovyev, V. (eds.).
+Lincom GmbH, p.
+99-122 24 p.
+(LINCOM Studies in Language Typology; vol. 28).

+- Rueter, J., 2013, The Erzya Language, Where is it spoken?
+In: *Études finno-ougriennes.* 45, 16 p.

 ## 2012

 ## 2011